-Before Fort McKavett was established, a civilian community had already grown up about a mile north of where the post would be built.
-The settlement was supposed to be named Lehnesburg, in honor of a German merchant, but, instead was called Scabtown.
+Before Fort McKavett, Texas was established, a civilian community had already grown up about a mile north of where the post would be built.
+The settlement was supposed to be named Lehnesburg in honor of a German merchant but instead was called Scabtown.

 When the troops arrived in 1852 to establish the post, it was first called Camp San Saba because it overlooks the headwaters of the San Saba River Valley.
 It was established by five companies of the Eighth Infantry in March 1852 to protect frontier settlers and travelers on upper San Antonio-El Paso Road.